 \subsubsection{Necessary preprocessing steps}

 To enable the augmentation process, several preprocessing steps are required.
 First, the orientation of each IMU must be estimated from the raw sensor data.
 Depending on the dataset, different algorithms were applied.
-For the FMS exercises, orientation estimation was performed using the Madgwick \cite{madgwick_estimation_2011} orientation filter (beta=0.033), which utilized accelerometer and gyroscope data to provide a stable orientation estimate \cite{spilz_automatic_2023}.
-In contrast, the foot drop rehabilitation dataset relied on the proprietary XKF3hm algorithm, which is implemented on the MVN Awinda sensors from Movella \cite{paulich_xsens_2018} and computes orientation directly on the device.
+For the FMS exercises, orientation estimation was performed using the Madgwick~\citep{madgwick_estimation_2011} orientation filter ($\beta=0.033$), which utilized accelerometer and gyroscope data to provide a stable orientation estimate~\citep{spilz_automatic_2023}.
+In contrast, the RD and RGS datasets relied on the proprietary XKF3hm algorithm, which is implemented on the MVN Awinda sensors from Movella~\citep{paulich_xsens_2018} and computes orientation directly on the device.

-The estimated quaternions $T_{IMU}$ represent the orientation of the IMU in lab space and, consequently, the orientation of the corresponding body segment to which the IMU is attached.
-However, due to inevitable variations in sensor placement across different subjects, directly using these orientations would introduce inconsistencies.
-To address this, we define a unified coordinate system for each body segment and compute an initial transformation $T_{offset}$ for each IMU that maps the IMU orientation to the corresponding segment coordinate system.
-This transformation is determined at the beginning of the recording.
-The segment orientation $T_{segment}$ is then obtained using this equation:
+The estimated quaternions $T_{IMU,s}$ represent the orientation of each IMU in lab space and, with it, the orientation of the attached body segment $s$.
+Variations in sensor placement across subjects make these raw orientations inconsistent.
+To remove this effect, we define a unified coordinate system per body segment and compute, at the start of each recording, an initial transformation $T_{offset,s}$ that maps the IMU orientation onto its segment coordinate system.
+The segment orientation $T_s$ then follows as:

-This standardization eliminates systematic errors caused by deviations in sensor attachment and ensures that all recorded orientations are expressed in a consistent reference frame.
-The exact computation method of $T_{offset}$ is detailed in prior research \cite{spilz_automatic_2023, oppel_spilz}, whilst other methods for sensor-to-segment calibration are also applicable.
+The exact computation of $T_{offset,s}$ is detailed in prior research~\citep{spilz_automatic_2023, spilz_gaitex_2025}, and other sensor-to-segment calibration methods are equally applicable.